carlos10garrido/HTR-OOD/README.md

 ---
 ## 😊 Contribute
-✨ *Star this repository if you find it helpful!* ⭐
+✨ *Star this repository or share it if you find it helpful!* ⭐